The library has both a C and C++ API, which map 100% 1:1 in features.

 XDG_RUNTIME_DIR

-returns an empty string if the
+XDG_RUNTIME_DIR returns an empty string if the

-environment variable is not set.
+XDG_RUNTIME_DIR environment variable is not set.
 This is

 because the standard does not specify a default for it.

-, splitEnv
+XDG_CONFIG_DIRS, splitEnv

 In the C++ API, the arrays may be empty if the given string or environment variable is empty.

-In the C API, the following functions return char**
+In the C API, the following functions return char**.

-This pointer may be equal to nullptr
+This pointer may be equal to nullptr if the environment

 variables are empty.
 Check against it for maximum safety when using the